-Many other invertebrates feed on elm leaves including the larvae of White-letter hairstreak butterflies, and the winter moths Operophtera brumata and Erannis defoliara but the presence of the zigzag feeding traces and the golden filigree cocoons distinguish damage by this pest from other possible causes (fig. 5).
+Many other invertebrates feed on elm leaves including the larvae of White-letter hairstreak butterflies, and the winter moths Operophtera brumata and Erannis defoliara but the presence of the zigzag feeding traces and the golden filigree cocoons distinguish damage by elm zigzag sawfly from other possible causes (fig. 5).